What are the risk factors for vulvar cancer?

 There are different kinds of risk factors.
 Some, such as your age or race, can’t be changed.
 Others may be related to personal choices such as smoking, drinking, or diet.
 Some factors influence risk more than others.
 But risk factors don't tell us everything.
 Having a risk factor, or even several, does not mean that a person will get the disease.
 Also, not having any risk factors doesn't mean that you won't get it, either.

 Although several risk factors increase the odds of developing vulvar cancer, most women with these risks do not develop it.
-And some women without any apparent risk factors develop vulvar cancer.
+And some women who don’t have any apparent risk factors develop vulvar cancer.
 When a woman develops vulvar cancer, it is usually not possible to say with certainty that a particular risk factor was the cause.

 The risk of vulvar cancer goes up as women age.
 Less than 20% of cases are in women younger than age 50, and more than half occur in women over age 70.
 The average age of women diagnosed with invasive vulvar cancer is 70, whereas women diagnosed with non-invasive vulvar cancer average about 20 years younger.